OWASP/www-project-developer-guide/draft/05-security-requirements/03-threat-modeling.md

 ### 5.3 Threat modeling

-This section deals with Threat Modeling: an activity used for the Threat Assessment security practice in the Design business function, which is part of the OWASP Software Assurance Maturity Model ([SAMM][samm]).
+This section discusses Threat Modeling, an activity in the OWASP Software Assurance Maturity Model ([SAMM][samm]).
+Threat modeling is part of the Threat Assessment security practice in the Design business function.
 Much of the material in this section is derived from the [OWASP Threat Model project][OTM].

 #### Overview